hackbinghamton/PythonWorkshop/Intro/README.md

-Welcome to the introduction section!
+## Welcome to the Introduction Section

+All code blocks must be run on jupyter notebook for the exercises to run properly.
+Clicking on one of the links below will take you to a copy of the jupyter notebook.

 In this section, you'll cover:

 1. [Data Types and Variables](https://colab.research.google.com/github/HackBinghamton/PythonWorkshop/blob/master/Intro/DataTypesAndVariables.ipynb)
 2. [Printing and Input](https://colab.research.google.com/github/HackBinghamton/PythonWorkshop/blob/master/Intro/Printing_and_Input.ipynb)